 A certificate will be revoked when the binding between the subject and the subject's public key defined within a certificate is no longer considered valid.
-There are three circumstances under which certificates issued by the WidePoint NFI PKI CA will be revoked:
+There are three circumstances under which certificates issued by the WidePoint NFI CA will be revoked:

 - The first circumstance is when the WidePoint NFI PKI Policy Authority requests a WidePoint NFI PKI-issued certificate be revoked.
-This will be the normal mechanism for revocation in cases where the WidePoint NFI PKI Policy Authority determines that a WidePoint NFI PKI CA does not meet the policy requirements or certification of the WidePoint NFI PKI CA is no longer in the best interests of WidePoint. - The second circumstance is when the WidePoint NFI PKI receives an authenticated request from a previously designated official of the WidePoint NFI PKI responsible for the WidePoint NFI PKI CA. - The third circumstance is when WidePoint NFI PKI Operational personnel determine that an emergency has occurred that may impact the integrity of the certificates issued by the WidePoint NFI PKI CA. Under such circumstances, the following individuals may authorize immediate certificate revocation: WidePoint Chief Executive Officer (CEO), WidePoint Chief Operating Officer (COO), or Other personnel as designated by the WidePoint CEO or WidePoint COO.
+This will be the normal mechanism for revocation in cases where the WidePoint NFI PKI Policy Authority determines that a WidePoint NFI CA does not meet the policy requirements or certification of the WidePoint NFI CA is no longer in the best interests of WidePoint. - The second circumstance is when the WidePoint NFI PKI receives an authenticated request from a previously designated official of the WidePoint NFI PKI responsible for the WidePoint NFI CA. - The third circumstance is when WidePoint NFI PKI Operational personnel determine that an emergency has occurred that may impact the integrity of the certificates issued by the WidePoint NFI CA. Under such circumstances, the following individuals may authorize immediate certificate revocation: WidePoint Chief Security Officer (CSO) or other personnel as designated by the CSO.